CMPUT301F23T36/God-Tier-Android-App/README.md

 ## Future work
 There are a few remaining issues with images that we are aware of.
-For instance, very occasionally the android empty image will overlap with images, and in sometimes images will not update in the gallery.
+For instance, very occasionally the android empty image will overlap with images, and sometimes images will not update in the gallery.
 These are very minor and uncommon issues, however.